Here are five BAD root cause analysis questions one should never ask, plus some MUCH BETTER options.

 Bad Root Cause Analysis Question #2: How can they be so stupid?

 In our youth, we don’t make as many little mistakes as we do when we are older.
 Even as we age, people typically do the job right each day.
 Often, we make errors less than 5 out of every 100 process cycles.
-What can cause those ‘one time’ mental lapses or glitches that lead to rare, but problematic, errors?
 Why do people make silly mistakes?
+Do they want to make errors and cause problems?

 Few humans can sustain mistake-free work without some form of work system support.
 Poor sleep, bad diet, stress or overwhelm, dehydration, and fatigue can all cause cognitive blips.
 Plus, these cognitive challenges can often occur simultaneously.
-How do your work team leaders determine if their team members are fit for duty each day?

 Typically, job aids, sound ergonomics, training, rules, and supervision fill daily task execution support roles.
 As the risk potential from task errors increases, we should decrease our reliance on memory alone.
 We should flex our safeguards to accommodate the expected higher risk level for that daily work.
-How do your work teams ‘amp up’ their workplace safeguards when task performance risk increases?

 Bad Root Cause Analysis Question #3: Why won’t they just pay attention to their work?